ceedee666/modern-abap-curriculum/docs/data_model.md

 }
 ```

-After saving both views it is possible to activate them using the `Activate inactive ABAP dvelopment objects`
+After saving both views, activate them using the `Activate inactive ABAP dvelopment objects`
 button (![Activate inactive ABAP dvelopment objects Button](imgs/data_model/activate_all.png)).

-The following figure shows the relation of the created development objects to the elements of
+The following figure illustrates the relationship between the created development
-the ABAP RAP.
-So far only the data model has been created.
+objects and the elements of the ABAP RAP.
+So far, only the data model has been created.

 ![RAP Components](imgs/data_model/rap_components_datamodel.drawio.png)

-## Navigate the Data using CDS Views
+## Explore Data using CDS Views

-The data preview of the `Z_I_Product` view looks similar to the data preview of the `ZPRODUCT` table.
+The data preview of the `Z_I_Product` view is similar to that of the `ZPRODUCT` table, with two main differences:
-The main differences are:

-- The `client` field is not part of the view
+- The `client` field is not part of the view.
-- The names of the fields are changed to more user friendly names
+- The field names have been changed to more user-friendly names.

 ![Data Preview of the `Z_I_Product` View](imgs/data_model/data_preview_cds.png)

-The main difference becomes obvious by right clicking on a entry and selecting `Follow association`.
-This opens a dialog window
+The primary distinction becomes apparent when right-clicking on an entry and selecting
+`Follow association.` This action opens a dialog window in which the association to
-in which the association to follow can be select.
-By selection the `_Rating` association it is now possible to
+follow can be chosen.
+By selecting the `_Rating` association, it becomes possible to
-navigate to all the ratings of a certain product.
-Using the SQL console it is possible to analyse the SQL statement used
+navigate to all ratings for a particular product.
+The SQL console can be used to
-to perform the selection of the associated entries.
+analyze the SQL statement employed to select the associated entries.

 ![Follow Associations in Data Preview](imgs/data_model/data_preview_association.png)

-The opposite direction is also possible.
-From any rating it is possible to navigate to the product that was rated.
+Navigation in the opposite direction is also feasible: from any rating, it is possible
+to navigate to the rated product.

-This feature is possible because of the association information that was added to the view.
-In the next step the RAP framework
+This functionality is enabled by the association information added to the view.
+In
-uses this information to automatically creates a basic UI for the data in the tables.
+the next step, the RAP framework will use this information to automatically create
+a basic UI for the data in the tables.

 ---